A KitchenAid mixer will last forever, but the color can be fleeting and trendy. See how to fix that below!

 It is always fun to see the many new color options of KitchenAid mixers that are available and the dozens of mixer colors they have made over the years.

 I have owned my KitchenAid brand mixer for a number of years now and it is still going strong.
 I love it so much that I wanted my mixer to be displayed on one of the counter tops in the pantry.

 However, candy apple red does not match the rest of the kitchen color scheme anymore.
 Since we turned a closet in our kitchen into an open pantry, my KitchenAid mixer needed some different colors. (pantry post here)

 Buying a new one didn't make sense when the only thing that needed to be changed was the color.
 It is the best stand mixer and will likely last many more years.
 A budget friendly solution would be to give my mixer a new paint job.

-I love our KitchenAid.
-We have had it for almost 7 years now and it is still going strong.
-When we opened up our pantry (post here) I wanted it to be displayed on our countertop.
-However, red is not in my color scheme anymore.
 I have been searching for the last few months on a way to change the color of my mixer.
-I know you can paint them with chalk paint, but I wanted to find a durable way to change the color that would not only last but look like I bought it like that!
-Well the search is finally over because I found the perfect product and it is so easy!!
-Read on to find out how to refresh your KitchenAid!
+I know you can paint them with chalk paint, but I wanted to find a durable way to change the color that would not only last but look like I bought it that color!

 Supplies: (affiliate links)